FilipeMCruz/sensae-console/docs/api/README.md

 This section will present the API that each backend service exposes.

+As explained in identity-management [docs](../identity-management/README.md) all APIs, except `Data Gateway API` require a JWT token for authentication/authorization.

 ## Data Gateway API

 This section will present every endpoint available in this service.